99alexx/Should_I_Fish_README/README.md

 The option I'm leaning towards is to fetch all the "kommuner" (290)

 2025-10-02
 UPDATE - After some research I've decided to move from Python Flask and instead go with Next.js.
 This decision was made because when I started creating the prototypes in Figma, I created a starting page and started thinking of how I am going to push data between the two different pages.
 React does have routes but Next does provide this automatically for you, and in the end I can push the whole project (backend and frontend) together.
 I'm thinking of using Netlify for this.
-It just overall seemed for a more suitible option for this type of project with increased SEO which is always nice but mostly because of faster and easier deployement + server-side rendering (which is really nice for this type of project).
+It just overall seems like a more suitible option for this type of project with increased SEO which is always nice but mostly because of faster and easier deployement + server-side rendering (which is really nice for this type of project).
 I will still use Python for the calculating algorithm.

 # Workflow